12138-chr/MTAIR/README.md

 ```
 pip install -r requirements.txt
 ```
-To use the selective scan with efficient hard-ware design, the library is needed to install with the folllowing command.
+To use the selective scan(Mamba SSM), the library is needed to install with the folllowing command.
 ```
 pip install causal_conv1d==1.0.0
 pip install mamba_ssm==1.0.1